Ga naar Nederlandstalige versie

 DARK RIDES

-Harry Potter and the Forbidden Journey is the star attraction at the Wizarding World.
-The ride has an incredibly beautiful queue and the ride itself is very unique.
+Harry Potter and the Forbidden Journey was the original star attraction at the Wizarding World when it opened back in 2010.
+The ride has a stunning queue and the ride itself is very unique.
 That’s mainly due to the transportation system, which involves robotic arms and revolving theatre screens.
 Incredible hardware, but I must admit that Forbidden Journey fails to amaze me.
 The ride uses a combination of real props and screen-based parts, but the transitions between these scenes aren’t subtle at all.
 Besides, this attraction has always had a slightly nauseating effect on me.
 Don’t get me wrong… I understand why Forbidden Journey is such a crowd pleaser, but I’m not that fond of it.

 Fortunately, Islands of Adventure offers another world-class dark ride at the opposite side of the park.
 I’m talking about The Amazing Adventures of Spider-Man, possibly the best non-Disney dark ride ever.
 This was an opening day attraction at Islands of Adventure, so it’s almost 20 years old.
 However, the experience just keeps getting better and better during each ride.
 Especially the final scene (in which you’re being virtually transported to the top of a skyscraper) blows my mind every single time.
 This is Universal at its best.